 4. If needed, do automation software testing which saves a lot of time and effort if you automate repetitive tasks.

 5. For complete management of your project user Test Management tools are available in the market.

 6. Manage your tasks in a smart way by giving the critical tasks to the best resources and let new testers explore more for a fresh perspective.

 7. Always create a checklist for all tasks and miscellaneous activities.

-10. During initial phases of testing identify most impacting problems in the initial builds itself if possible so that later ones can work for better stability and reach those areas blocked by prior problems.
+10. During the initial phases of testing identify the most impacting problems in the initial builds itself if possible so that later ones can work for better stability and reach those areas blocked by prior problems.

 Few tips that can help you maximize your test coverage:

 1. Understand your business aim: Before test cases designing, understand the point of the software you are going to test.
-Talk to the end user and try to find what is most important to end users.
+Talk to the end-user and try to find what is most important to end-users.